FriendsOfSymfony/FOSRestBundle/README.md

 https://github.com/FriendsOfSymfony/FOSRestBundle/issues

-For now the Bundle provides a view layer to enable output (including redirects) and format agnostic Controllers (to leverage the JMSSerializerBundle for serialization of formats that do not use template).
+For now the Bundle provides a view layer to enable output (including redirects) and format agnostic Controllers (using the JMSSerializerBundle for serialization of formats that do not use template).

 Furthermore a custom route loader can be used when following a method naming convention.